-BIOTONE has long been a contributor to research to advance the application of massage therapy to treat physical and emotional conditions.
-Over the years, BIOTONE has funded research to determine the role of massage therapy in treating lower back pain, arthritis, and breast cancer.
+BIOTONE has long been a contributor to research to advance massage therapy to treat physical and emotional conditions.
+Over the years, BIOTONE has funded research to determine massage therapy's role in treating lower back pain, arthritis, and breast cancer.
 We also have funded Massage Therapy Foundation (MTF) Community Service Projects, which enable hundreds of individuals throughout the country and across borders to benefit from massage therapy.
 The MTF projects also provide insight into the benefits of touch therapies for healthcare.

-Massage therapy research is on ongoing effort across the globe, with studies being conducted in a wide range of areas.
+Massage therapy research is an ongoing effort globally, with studies being conducted in a wide range of areas.
 Here is just some of the latest news from the web about what’s happening in the field.
-We’ll plan to keep you updated about news in this important area on a regular basis
+We’ll plan to keep you updated about news in this important area

 Massage and Muscle Atrophy